 Not to be confused with Real Coffee and Tea, this is an Indian restaurant located along Station 1.
 Their brightly colored huge pillows looked so inviting, I had to give in! hehe We had a North Indian vegetarian dinner here.
 A set (600php) is more than enough for two people.
 It was kinda expensive there though.
 That’s probably why there were more foreign than local customers.

-Note: There are tons more to choose from in the island.
-One of the reasons I’m excited to visit the island is because of the variety of food choices.
+Note: There are tons more to choose from in the island – here’s a list of 15 budget restos you can eat at when in the island.
+One of the reasons I’m excited to visit Boracay is because of the variety of food choices.
 I love food that’s why.
 At night, there are many buffet along the beach.
 Take your pick.
+The last time we were there, my dad literally gorged himself (he looked pregnant afterwards!) on delicious oysters!
 OR if you really wanna save, cook your own food and/or eat at local carinderias. ;)